Majjhima Nikāya 104

 Kathañcānanda, sativinayo hoti?

-And how is there removal by accurate recollection?
+And how is there resolution through recollection?

 Idhānanda, bhikkhū bhikkhuṁ evarūpāya garukāya āpattiyā codenti pārājikena vā pārājikasāmantena vā: